Fresh Tech News on Biett Hub Endanang

 Diagnostic and Rehabilitation Tools

-VR aids in diagnostic procedures by visualizing medical scans in three dimensions.
-It also supports rehabilitation programs for stroke patients and individuals with physical disabilities by creating interactive exercises and tracking progress.
+VR helps with diagnostics by displaying scans in three dimensions.
+It also supports recovery programs for stroke survivors and people with mobility issues by offering interactive exercises and monitoring improvements.

 VR in Architecture and Design